 5. Generate a number or shape pattern that follows a given rule.
-Identify and explain features of the pattern that were not explicit in the rule itself.
+Identify and explain apparent features of the pattern that were not explicit in the rule itself.

-Example: Given the rule "Add 3" and the starting number 1, generate terms in the resulting sequence and observe that the terms appear to alternate between odd and even numbers.
+For Eexample: -gGiven the rule "Add 3" and the starting number 1, generate terms in the resulting sequence and observe that the terms appear to alternate between odd and even numbers.
 Explain informally why the numbers will continue to alternate in this way.

-Number and Operations in Base Ten - 4.NBT
+Number and Operations in Base Ten2

-□ 4.NBT.A.
-Generalize place value understanding for multi-digit whole numbers, less than or equal to 1,000,000.
+4.NBT.A.
+Generalize place value understanding for multi-digit whole numbers.
+4.1.
+Recognize that in a multi-digit whole number, a digit in one place represents ten times what it represents in the place to its right.
+For example, recognize that 700 ÷ 70 = 10 by applying concepts of place value and division.

-- 1. Recognize that in a multi-digit whole number, a digit in any place represents ten times as much as it represents in the place to its right. - 2.
-Read and write multi-digit whole numbers using standard form, expanded form, and word form.
-Compare two multi-digit numbers based on meanings of the digits and each place, recording the results of comparisons with the symbols >, =, and <.
+2.2.
+Read and write multi-digit whole numbers using standard form, base-ten numerals, number names, and expanded form, and word form.
+Compare two multi-digit numbers based on meanings of the digits and in each place, recording the results of comparisons with the symbols using >, =, and <-symbols to record the results of comparisons.

-Example: the number two hundred seventy-five thousand eight hundred two written in standard form is 275,802 and in expanded form is 200,000 + 70,000 + 5,000 + 800 + 2 or $(2 \times 100,000) + (7 \times 10,000) + (5 \times 1,000) + (8 \times 100) + (2 \times 1)$.
+Example: the number two hundred seventy-five thousand eight hundred two written in standard form is 275,802 and in expanded form is 200,000 + 70,000 + 5,000 + 800 + 2or $(2 \times 100,000) + (7 \times 10,000) + (5 \times 1,000) + (8 \times 100) + (2 \times 1)$.